Welcome

 undefined

-Action triggered when map viewport is updated.
+Triggered when the map viewport is updated.
+Receives viewState

 getMapboxRef(mapbox, index)